 Our students are placed with some of the world's leading international agencies on the dissertation placement.
 Most of our placements are in the global south.
 We have some in the UK, and even a few in Sheffield, but unless you have overriding reasons (such as caring responsibilities) you should expect to do your placement outside the UK.

 Costs vary depending on the location of the placement – whether overseas or in the UK.
 You'll need to think about the cost of flights, accommodation, food and transport, which can add up to around £1,500 in addition to your tuition fees.

 This course is highly flexible – through optional modules you’ll have a variety of ways to develop your language skills and interests.

 Lectures, seminars, small-group work, one-on-one consultations with staff, and workshops.

-You’re assessed on coursework, oral presentations, project work and a dissertation.
+You’re assessed on coursework and a dissertation.
 The dissertation involves a work placement (often undertaken in the global south) with a development organisation.

 1 year full-time